Table of Contents

 HCP Advertising Tactic #5: Point-of-Care Advertising

 Traditionally, point-of-care advertising has been associated with those pamphlets in waiting rooms at physicians’ offices.
 Its purpose has been to get patients to consider a healthcare product or service before seeing their doctor.
 However, point-of-care is no longer confined to patient advertising.
 It’s now one of the hottest ways for HCP marketing pros to engage healthcare providers at work across EHRs, apps, telehealth platforms, and social media.
 Not convinced?
 Here’s why point-of-care advertising is on the rise:

 - Apps & Electronic Health Records (EHRs) Are the New Normal: EHRs are now the main way HCPs view patient data.
-Doctors spend over 16 minutes on average per patient utilizing electronic health records.
+Doctors spend an average of 16 minutes and 14 seconds per patient using EHRs.
 HCPs are also using non-health-related mobile apps during their free time at work, like The Weather App and Sudoku.